CreadDiscans/ServiceDesigner/TUTORIAL.md

 >> * You can use not only _Boolean type_, but also _Other types_ as _if condition_ which it's type of result is _Boolean_.

 #### Delete
-> If you want to delete some _if condition_, just click _trash icon button_.
+> If you want to delete some _if condition_, select the number of it and just click _trash icon button_.

 ### 2. _For Loop_
+> ![ForLoop](./asset/img/forLoop.gif)
-> If you have an _array_ or _array object_ state, you don't have to add all elements again and again by your self.
+> If you have an _array_ or _array object_ state, you don't have to add all elements again and again by your self to show them.
 > You can set elements automatically and conveniently by using _for loop_.
-> ![ForLoop](./asset/img/forLoop.gif)
-> 1. Add property which has _for_ as Key, and Variable as Type.
+> 1. To use _for loop_, add property which has _for_ as Key, and Variable as Type.
 > 1. And set the Value _the name_ of _array_ or _array object_ state.
 > 1. As the result, you can check the element is added as many as _array's length_.
 >> * If you want to use array's value, you have to use _item0_ which is mapped from the _state array_ like the below.